 While my postings about their progress have been sporadic (sorry, everybody), Rio Grande Games has been steadily producing new games, as their latest newsletter shows.
 Among the featured titles are Mykerinos, a game of Egyptian archaeology; Thurn & Taxis, a 15th-century mail routing game; Robber Knights, a tile-laying game of looting; and Buccaneer, yet another in the seemingly endless wave of pirate-themed products.
 Looks like most board game fans should have at least one or two things to look forward to this summer!

-In a release titled “The End of Hecatomb” (oddly subtitled on the Hecatomb page as being an announcement on the futureof Hecatomb), the game’s design lead and all-around nice guy Ryan Miller announces the end of the game’s commercial life.
+In a release titled “The End of Hecatomb” (oddly subtitled on the Hecatomb page as being an announcement on the futureof Hecatomb), the game’s design lead and all-around nice guy Ryan Miller announces the end of viagra on line purchase the game’s commercial life.
 It would have been a great standalone game, probably… but WotC’s goal for the product was to announce to the world that they’re willing to be all scary and dark again.
 I’m not sure that a non-collectible product could have done that.
 But I’m also not sure the message sunk in.
 I guess it’s time to take a closer look at the level of the Dreamblade content.

 This ep’s all about fondly remembering days gone past, whether they’re the days when we used to play that game we’ve been kind of thinking about playing again, or just the day and a half when we all felt really sorry for Palladium.
 And um, this ep is also about Hordes and Ticket to Ride Marklin and just a lot of good things.
 Go!